mnrrnom/TableCheck-Takehome-Challenge/README.md

 2. Include this README in your repository, with clear instructions for setting up and running the project locally.
 3. Include a brief explanation of your architecture decisions in the README or a separate document.

-Please grant access to your repo for these following github users
+Please grant access to your repo for these following GitHub users

 - `daniellizik` - Daniel Lizik, Engineering Manager
 - `LuginaJulia` - Julia Lugina, Senior Software Engineer